-PARAMETER OBJECTIVE PERCENTAGE TEAM MEMBER INTRODUCTIONS Introduction of all team members.
+PARAMETER OBJECTIVE POINTS TEAM MEMBER INTRODUCTIONS Introduction of all team members.
 Including flight mission roles and experience.
 All team members present are encouraged to participate.
-5% VIDEO PRESENTATION A student-created video is required to be shown during the FRR.
-The video shall creatively showcase the UAS4STEM competition and team, offering insight, tips, tricks, or similar support for new teams.
-Your team video should exhibit technical prowess, quality of content, and creativity.
-The video shall not exceed 5 minutes in length.
+0-5 points VIDEO PRESENTATION A student-created video is required to be shown during the FRR.
+The video shall creatively showcase the UAS4STEM competition and team, offering insight, tips, tricks, or support for new teams.
+Video should exhibit technical prowess, quality of content, and creativity.
+The video shall not exceed 3 minutes in length.
 A link to the team's video (YouTube is preferred) shall be submitted to UAS4STEM staff.
-10% SYSTEM OVERVIEW Identify flight tasks planned, expected performance, and any risk evaluation.
-10% SYSTEM SAFETY Identify design and operational strategies.
-10% DEVELOPMENTAL TEST RESULTS Include test plan schedule (through ground testing to flight testing to mission performance testing), results of testing, and any corrective action taken to improve the effectiveness of mission completion.
-15% EVIDENCE OF MISSION ACCOMPLISHMENTS Show the judges what you have achieved.
-10% PRE-MISSION BRIEFING Include personnel resourcing for the flight mission, communication procedures, and go/no-go criteria.
-10%
+Technical = 0-3 points Content = 0-4 points Creativity = 0-3 points SYSTEM OVERVIEW Identify flight tasks planned, expected performance, and any risk evaluation.
+0-10 points SYSTEM SAFETY Identify design and operational strategies.
+0-10 points DEVELOPMENTAL TEST RESULTS I partormance testing) results at testing, and any corrective action taken to improve EVIDENCE OF MISSION ACCOMPLISHMENTS OF MISSION Show the judges what you have achieved.
+PRE-MISSION BRIEFING